 Working papers:

-Revise and resubmit, American Economic Journal: Applied Economics
+Conditionally Accepted, American Economic Journal: Applied Economics

 Corruption and slow public service delivery are common problems in low- and middle-income countries.
 Can better management information systems improve delivery speed?
 Does improving the delivery speed reduce corruption?
 In a large-scale experiment with the Bangladesh Civil Service, I send monthly scorecards measuring delays in service delivery to government officials and their supervisors.
 The scorecards increase on-time service delivery by 11% but do not reduce bribes.
 Instead, the scorecards increase bribes for high-performing bureaucrats.
 A model where bureaucrats' reputational concerns constrain bribes can explain the results.
 When positive performance feedback improves bureaucrats' reputations, the constraint is relaxed, and bribes increase.